Atrovent

 9. Replace the cap and store your inhaler in a safe place.

 If you are taking another dose, wait at least a minute before taking another puff.
-When you are ready to do so, follow steps 2 through 8.
+When you are ready, follow steps 2 through 8.

 If you find it difficult to press the inhaler down while breathing in, speak to your doctor or pharmacist.
 You may need to use a spacer device, which makes administering the required dose of Atrovent easier.

-Take care to avoid accidentally spraying Atrovent in your eyes, as this can cause stinging, red eyes, dilated pupils, blurred vision and visual disturbances.
+Take care to avoid accidentally spraying Atrovent in your eyes, as this can cause stinging, redness, dilated pupils, blurred vision, and visual disturbances.
 If this happens, speak to your doctor for advice.

 What should I do if I take too much Atrovent?

-If you take too much Atrovent, talk to a doctor or go straight to the hospital.
-Take all your inhalers and any other medicines you were taking with you.
+If you take too much Atrovent, consult a doctor or go to the hospital immediately.
+Take all your inhalers and any other medications you are currently taking with you.

 Taking too much Atrovent can cause a dry mouth, a rapid heartbeat or blurred vision.

-Before you start using Atrovent, it's important to read the patient information leaflet supplied with your inhaler.
-The patient information leaflet contains instructions on storing, using and disposing your inhalers, as well as other information about the safety of the medicine.
+Before using Atrovent, it's essential to read the patient information leaflet supplied with your inhaler.
+The patient information leaflet contains instructions on storing, using and disposing of your inhalers, as well as other information about the safety of the medicine.

 You can read the patient information leaflet for Atrovent inhalers online.